Lime Pickle Recipe | Nimbu ka Achar

 Instructions

-• Begin by thoroughly cleaning and drying 400 grams of lemons.
+• Start by thoroughly washing and wiping 400 gm of lemons.

-• Cut the lemons lengthwise, ensuring removal of all seeds.
+• Slit the lemons lengthwise, removing any seeds.

-• Add 1 tablespoon of salt to each lemon.
+• Add 1 tablespoon of salt to each lime.

-• Place the salted lemons into a jar, tightly sealing the lid.
-Store this jar in a cool, dark, and dry spot for 30 days.
-Remember to shake the jar twice a week.
+• Place the lemons in a jar and close the lid tightly.
+Store the jar in a cool, dark, and dry place for 30 days.
+Shake the jar twice a week.

-• After the 30-day period, the lemons will transform in color and texture, and the salt will be absorbed, aiding the fermentation process.
+• After 30 days, the limes will change color and texture, and there will be no more salt.
+The salt aids in the fermentation process.

-• Move the fermented lemons into a bowl and cut them into small pieces.
+• Transfer the fermented limes into a bowl and cut them into small pieces.

-• Take a frying pan and add 1 tablespoon of fenugreek seeds, 1 teaspoon of black mustard seeds, and 1/4 teaspoon of asafoetida.
-Dry roast these on low heat for 1 to 2 minutes.
+• In a frying pan, add 1 tablespoon of fenugreek seeds, 1 teaspoon of black mustard seeds, and 1/4 teaspoon of asafoetida.
+Dry roast these for 1 to 2 minutes on low flame.

-• Allow the roasted spices to cool, then coarsely grind them.
+• Let the spices cool, then coarsely grind them.

-• Heat 3 tablespoons of oil in a pan, add 1/2 teaspoon of black mustard seeds, and sauté 5 to 6 crushed garlic cloves for 1 minute.
+• In a pan, heat 3 tablespoons of oil, add 1/2 teaspoon of black mustard seeds, and sauté 5 to 6 crushed garlic cloves for 1 minute.

-• Introduce the cut lemons into the pan and fry them for 2 to 3 minutes.
+• Add the cut limes and fry for 2 to 3 minutes.

-• Combine 3 tablespoons of Kashmiri red chili powder thoroughly and add it to the mixture.
+• Mix 3 tablespoons of Kashmiri red chili powder until well combined and add it.

-• Stir the spice mix well, turn off the heat, and let it cool.
+• Stir spice mix well, and turn off the heat.
+Let it cool.

-• Store the prepared lime pickle in an airtight jar and preferably serve it starting the following day.
+• Store the lime pickle in an airtight jar and preferably serve it from the next day.

 Subscribe to My YouTube Channel Mitar Cooking!